Capstone-Project-BT15/OCR-Machine-Learning/README.md

 # Flask OCR - Text recognition from identity card
 ___
-Flask OCR is a Python-based web application that utilizes Optical Character Recognition (OCR) to recognize identity cards and provide ease of use in the application.
-This part of program aims to simplify the process of extracting text from identity cards.
+Flask OCR is a Python web application that employs Optical Character Recognition (OCR) to identify and extract information from identity cards.
+The objective of this component is to streamline the text extraction process for identity cards, thus enhancing the application's usability.

 # Steps
 ___